-Whether you are a freelancer or a project manager, time tracking is essential for you.
-Time-tracking tools can improve productivity, improve efficiency, and help us manage our time better by understanding our habits and how we spend our time so we could eliminate distractions (or minimize them).
+Time tracking tools can improve productivity, improve efficiency, and help us manage our time better by understanding our habits and how we spend our time so we could eliminate distractions (or minimize them).
 Time-tracking tools also help us with things like accurate billing for customers and generating invoices for clients.

-However, Just like with almost any software, the Mac versions of some-time tracking tools can lack features that exist in their windows counterparts and be weaker – and sometimes just worse.
+However, Just like with almost any software, the Mac versions of some tools can lack features that exist in their windows counterparts and be weaker – and sometimes just worse.

-SEE ALSO: The 5 Best Time Tracking Software
+SEE ALSO: Best Payroll Software for Mac 2018

-So, let’s take a look at 5 of the Best Time Tracking Apps for Mac users.
+So, let’s take a look at 5 of the Best Time Tracking Apps for Mac.

 Toggl is an excellent time-tracking tool.
 It is web-based and has a Mac version, and you can start tracking your time just by logging in and clicking the timer.